mojio/mojio-android-sdk/mojio-sdk-common/README.md

-# Mojio Android Auth SDK #
+# Mojio Android Common SDK #

-Implementation of OAuthActivity and OAuthFragment for retrieving an access token using our web-based login flow.
+Common functionality used by other modules such as environment info and a lightweight, configurable, logger.

 ## Disclaimer ##
 **UNDER ACTIVE DEVELOPMENT**